juhaku/utoipa/examples/warp-multiple-api-docs/README.md

-# warp-mutliple-api-docs ~ utoipa with utoipa-swagger-ui example
+# warp-multiple-api-docs ~ utoipa with utoipa-swagger-ui example

 This is a demo `warp` application with multiple API docs to demonstrate splitting APIs with `utoipa` and `utoipa-swagger-ui`.